Medici Family

 The Final Female Medici: Anna Maria Luisa de’ Medici

 The final scion of the family, Anna Maria Luisa de’ Medici, played a vital role in preserving the Medici legacy.
-She bequeathed the family’s vast collection of art and rare manuscripts to the city of Florence, ensuring its preservation.
+She bequeathed the family’s vast collection of art and rare manuscripts to Florence, ensuring its preservation.
 This singular act cemented the city’s reputation as a cultural hub and keeps the spirit of the Medici family alive even today.

 The Ongoing Influence of the Medici Family Today